Skip to main content

 Cloudflare Vectorize provides AI-native vector storage and search:

-• Interaction Embeddings: Vectorized interaction text
+• Interaction Embeddings: Vectorized interaction text from all sources

 • Product Embeddings: Product description vectors